A Primer on Puerto Rican Dishes: The Cuisine To Try More Than Ever Right Now

 - 5 Min Read

 International food magazine Saveur hails Puerto Rico as the land of “plantains, pork, and sofrito.”
-If you’re not yet familiar with puerto rican dishes and hungry for Puerto Rican food ideas for your next event, consider this a primer for menu navigation.
+If you’re not yet familiar with Puerto Rican dishes and curious to try Puerto Rican food at your next event, consider this a primer for menu navigation.

 Locals at Welcome to Puerto Rico describe the cuisine as a créole that blends culinary traditions from around the world.
 European, African, American, and Taíno (Caribbean) influences are a product of Puerto Rico’s historical roots, first as a Spanish colony and then, after the Spanish-American War, a U.S. territory.
 Popular ingredients that grow natively in the region include coriander, papaya, cacao, and plantains which are large, banana-like fruits with either savory green flesh or sweet yellow.
 Europeans brought beef, pork, rice, wheat, and olive oil to the island.
 While Spanish traders brought African slaves who prepared meals with sugarcane, taro, and yucca.

-Puerto Rico is trying to rebuild after devastating hurricanes ripped through the Caribbean.
+Puerto Rico is still recovering after devastating hurricanes ripped through the Caribbean.
 Many continental Americans are supporting family back home with extra love and attention.
-Consider Puerto Rican catering businesses for your winter holiday event or even an ordinary weekly meeting.
-Here is a list of the traditional Puerto Rican dishes to inspire your order.
+Consider Puerto Rican catering businesses for your next holiday event, or even for an ordinary weekly meeting.
+Here’s a list of the traditional Puerto Rican dishes to inspire your order.

 These little half-moon shaped turnovers are filled with a savory mix of ground beef and potatoes.
 Whether fried or baked, the filling is seasoned with two Puerto Rican staples: sofrito, and achiote.
 Sofrito, browned onions, garlic, and peppers, is seasoned with olive oil and coriander.
 Achiote is a nutty, sweet, and earthy spice that comes in both powder and oil form.